lorentzben/labnotebook/content/post/2022-10-10-rebuilding-report-01-with-microbiome-analyst/index.md

 We keep running into an issue with installing just the dependencies for Microbiome analyst.
 Since they are using the bleeding edge packages and I was previously using 4.2.0 I think the MASS package baked into rocker/verse:4.2.0 was a little too old.
 I am downloading rocker/verse:4.2.1 to see if we can install on that one.

+This seems like the correct approach to use 4.2.1 we just need to install Tax4Fun through github I think.
+From the github "nick-youngblut/Tax4Fun by ensuring the following dependencies are also installed - rhdf5; qiimer; joey711/biom."

+Eventually they will migrate to tax4fun2.

 ### Homework 3

 I have sucessfully assembed long reads with canu and short reads with SPADES.
 Quast and Mummer are running right now.